Finding the best sealant for wood burning is important. It will protect and give longevity to your artwork.

 Find The Best Sealant For Wood Burning Art

 The finishes range from glossy to matte, moving from the shiniest finish, which reflects more light to matte, which absorbs the light instead.

-- Semi-gloss – closer to gloss
+- Semi-gloss – close to gloss but not so shiny

 So now let’s have a look to see what the best sealant for pyrography options are.